RobbieRotten/obsidian/content/Database Notes.md

     - Overlap Rule: An instance of the supertype could be a member of more than one of the subtypes.
     -
   - Delete types
-    - Restrict: don’t allow delete of  “parent” side if related rows exist in “dependent” side
+    - Restrict: don't allow delete of  "parent" side if related rows exist in "dependent" side
-    - Cascade: automatically delete “dependent” side rows that correspond with the “parent” side row to be deleted.
+    - Cascade: automatically delete "dependent" side rows that correspond with the "parent" side row to be deleted.
     - Set-to-Null: set the foreign key in the dependent side to null if deleting from the parent side.
       - Set-to-Null is not allowed for weak and associated entities (where FK are part of the key).
       - 🡪Set-to-Null is not allowed when is related to a mandatory cardinality.